Chief of bitcoin exchange Mt. Gox denies embezzlement as trial opens

 "I swear to God that I am innocent," he said in Japanese to the three-judge panel hearing his case, according to the pool report.

 The collapse of Mt.
-Gox represented a major setback for bitcoin and badly damaged the image of virtual currencies, particularly among risk-averse Japanese investors and corporations.
+Gox badly damaged the image of virtual currencies, particularly among risk-averse Japanese investors and corporations.

 But the bankruptcy also prompted Japan's government to decide how to treat bitcoin, and preceded a push by local regulators to license virtual currency exchanges.